 The 50 Best NBA Players of All Time

-The NBA recently announced the top 75 players in league history for the league's 75-year anniversary.
-While there were plenty of controversial selections and omissions — such as Golden State Warriors' Klay Thompson and Lakers' Dwight Howard — but we're here to make some even tougher cuts as we've ranked the 50 best NBA players ever.
+The NBA announced in 2021 the top 75 players in league history for the league's 75-year anniversary.
+While there were plenty of controversial selections and omissions — such as Golden State Warriors' Klay Thompson and Lakers' Dwight Howard — we're here to make some even tougher cuts as we've ranked the 50 best NBA players ever.

 The 5 best NBA players of all time

-There have been many great players in the history of the NBA who have made significant contributions to the game and achieved a high level of success.
+There have been many great players in the history of the NBA who have made significant contributions to the game and achieved a high level of success – from world champs to NBA division winners.
 Some of the players who are often considered among the greatest of all time include:

 Of course, everyone wants to know if LeBron James has surpassed Michael Jordan, but those aren't the only tough decisions we had to make.
 Is Lakers legend Kobe Bryant a top-10 player ever?
 Where do the current greats like Stephen Curry and Kevin Durant rank?